yugecin/opsu-dance/README.md

 -------
 **This software is licensed under GNU GPL version 3.**
 You can find the full text of the license in [the LICENSE file](LICENSE).

+NB: Some source files in this repository are authored by others who are not associated with this project.
+See the copyright headers in those files for more details, if applicable.
+Those files may be modified, with modifications either annotated in source and/or visible in revision information.